Mandatory requirements

 • at least 70% in Biology 30, Physics 30, or Math 31

-Successful applicants must meet or exceed a score of 50% in the School of Health and Public Safety’s Entrance testing process.
+You must also achieve a mark of 50% or higher in the School of Health and Public Safety’s entrance testing process.

 SAIT accepts high school course equivalents for admission for applicants educated outside Alberta.